PlayVS Fortnite Rulebook

 12.1.2 Profanity and Hate Speech.
-A Team Member may not use language in or out of the game that is obscene, foul, vulgar, insulting, threatening, abusive, libelous, slanderous, defamatory or otherwise offensive or objectionable; or promote or incite hatred or discriminatory conduct, in or near the match area, at any time.
-A Team Member may not use any facilities, services or equipment provided or made available by the league or its contractors to post, transmit, disseminate or otherwise make available any such prohibited communications.
-A Team Member may not use this type of language on social media or during any public facing events such as streaming.
+Players and coaches may not use language in or out of the game that is obscene, targeted, harmful, threatening, abusive, libelous, slanderous, defamatory or otherwise offensive or objectionable; or promote or incite hatred or discriminatory conduct at any time.
+Players and coaches may not use any facilities, services, or equipment provided or made available by PlayVS or its contractors to post, transmit, disseminate, or otherwise make available any such prohibited communications.

 12.1.3 Disruptive Behavior / Insults.
-A Team Member may not take any action or perform any gesture in or out of the game directed at an opposing Team Member, fan, or official, or incite any other individual(s) to do the same, which is insulting, mocking, disruptive or antagonistic.
+Players and coaches may not take any action or perform any gesture which is insulting, mocking, disruptive, or antagonistic in or out of a PlayVS event directed at an opposing player or coach, fan, or official, or incite any other individual(s) to do the same.

 12.1.5 Apparel.
-Team Members may wear apparel with multiple logos, patches or promotional language.
-PlayVS reserves the right at all times to impose a ban on objectionable or offensive apparel:
+Players and coaches may wear apparel with multiple logos, patches, or promotional language if permitted to do so.
+PlayVS reserves the right to impose limitations on this when warranted (e.g. licensing restrictions on an official broadcast).

 - Advertising any non-"over the counter" drug, tobacco product, firearm, handgun or ammunition.

-- Containing any material that is defamatory, obscene, profane, vulgar, repulsive or offensive, or that describes or depicts any internal bodily functions or symptomatic results of internal conditions, or refers to matters which are not considered socially acceptable topics.
+- Containing any material that is defamatory, obscene, profane, vulgar, repulsive or offensive, or that describes or depicts any internal bodily functions or symptomatic results of internal conditions.

 - Advertising any pornographic website or pornographic products.

-- The league reserves the right to refuse entry or continued participation in the match to any Team Member who does not comply with the aforementioned apparel rules.
+PlayVS also reserves the right to refuse continued participation to any player or coach who does not comply with the aforementioned apparel rules.

 12.2 Unsportsmanlike Behavior